kubevirt/containerized-data-importer/README.md

 #### Edit importer-pod-secret.yaml

-> NOTE: This is only required when defining `endpoint` in importer-pod-config.yaml.
+This is only required when defining `endpoint` in importer-pod-config.yaml.
 The credentials provided here are consumed by the S3 client inside the pod.
+> NOTE: the access key id and secret key **must** be base64 encoded.

 ```yaml
   accessKeyId: "" # <your key or user name, base64 encoded>